 A - Analysis

-Step 2 – Brainstorm potential failure modes for each step — that is, any way in which that step might fail to perform its intended function.
+Now, you need to brainstorm potential failure modes for each step — that is, any way in which that step might fail to perform its intended function.

 Why you should try Miro for FMEA analysis